 In the small intestine, the process of digestion continues.
 Here, the remaining nutrients are broken down even further by enzymes produced by the pancreas, liver, and small intestine itself.
 These enzymes break down proteins, carbohydrates, and fats into smaller molecules that can be absorbed by the body.

-See also How to cook chicken for dogs with diarrhea
+See also How long to cook meatballs at 425

 The absorbed nutrients are then transported through the bloodstream to the cells where they are used as fuel or for other essential functions.
 The undigested plant fibers, such as cellulose, pass through the small intestine and into the large intestine.